darahat-dev-Solutions/laravel_api_support/docs/aws_integration.md

 -   auto-deploys to EC2 (without manual SSH)

-Or do you want to first **deploy manually** and automate later? sudo apt-get update && apt-get install -y nano nano .env
+Or do you want to first **deploy manually** and automate later? apt-get update && apt-get install -y nano nano .env